MrKiasu/DSI_39-Project_3/README.md

 ### Conclusion

-- Developed an app that can classify individuals and their partner as either anxious or avoidant attachment style with 0.9 accuracy.
+- Our classifier model, Logistic Regression with Count Vectorizer, is able to classify individuals as either anxious or avoidant attachment style with 0.9 accuracy.
+- With this classifier model, we developed an easy-to-use self-help tool to help couples identify their attachment styles.
-- Recommendations are provided based on the attachment style.
+- Information and recommendations are provided based on the attachment style.

----

-### Recommendations

 ---